teambition/json-mask-go/README.md

 JSON mask for Go

-> Warning: for now only support filtering top level properties.
+> Warning: for now this package only support filtering top level properties.

 ## Installation